yduf/yduf.github.io/_posts/2020-08-12-build-meson.md

 [CMake based subprojects](https://mesonbuild.com/CMake-module.html#cmake-subprojects) are also supported but not guaranteed to work.

 [Wrap file](https://mesonbuild.com/Wrap-dependency-system-manual.html) tells Meson how to download it for you.
 If you then use this subproject in your build, Meson will automatically download and extract it during build.
-This makes subproject embedding extremely easy. see [Wrap DB](https://wrapdb.mesonbuild.com/)
+This makes subproject embedding extremely easy. see also [Wrap DB](https://wrapdb.mesonbuild.com/)

 ## [Cross compilation](https://mesonbuild.com/Cross-compilation.html)
 Meson requires you to write a [cross build definition file](https://mesonbuild.com/Cross-compilation.html#cross-file-locations).
 It defines various properties of the cross build environment.
 The cross file consists of different sections.